 US Steel: Thousands of union jobs could be lost if merger with Japan company Harris opposes fails

-Vice President Kamala Harris said she prefers US Steel remain “American-owned and -operated.”
+Vice President Kamala Harris said she prefers US Steel remain “American-owned and operated.”

 Published: September 5, 2024 10:57am

-Updated: September 5, 2024 12:34pm
+Updated: September 5, 2024 1:18pm

-US Steel is warning that thousands of union jobs could be cut and its headquarters would move out of Pittsburgh, Pennsylvania if the merger with Nippon, a Japanese company, merger fails.
+US Steel is warning that thousands of union jobs could be cut and its headquarters would move out of Pittsburgh, Pennsylvania if the merger with Nippon, a Japanese company, fails.

 “We want elected leaders and other key decision makers to recognize the benefits of the deal as well as the unavoidable consequences if the deal fails,” US Steel CEO David Burritt said in a statement on Wednesday.
 “US Steel will largely pivot away from its blast furnace facilities, putting thousands of good-paying union jobs at risk (and) negatively impacting numerous communities across the locations where its facilities exist.”